lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 Each ViewController, Presenter and UseCase is called a VIP stack.
 In a VIPER architected system, one VIP stack is created whenever a new UIViewControler is created.

-The UseCase uses an injected EntityGateway to obtain access to EntityManagers.
+The UseCase uses an EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.
 The EntityGateway is used by all UseCases to access all available EntityManagers.

 The Router is a VIP stack that knows about child ViewControllers.
 This is a very important notion.